v10.4 WebP image support, improved filtering and heavy-traffic capture See what's new

 Intercept HTTPS Traffic from JAVA applications

-Learn how to intercept SSL traffic from JAVA applications
+Learn how to intercept HTTPS traffic from JAVA applications

 In order to decode SSL connections from JAVA applications you need to Install HTTP Debugger CA root certificate to the JAVA cacerts store (cacerts store is where JAVA stores public certificates of root CAs).